peptide garden

 The quality problem

-Beyond the legal issues, gray-market peptide quality has been a persistent concern.
-Third-party testing data paints a troubling picture:
+Beyond the legal issues, gray-market peptide quality has been a persistent concern — though it is worth being careful about which numbers are actually sourced.

 What comes next